Skparab1/traffic-simulator/README.md

 # Traffic simulator
 Project for lec hacks.
-Built in less than 11 hours, Won 3rd place
+Built in less than 11 hours, Won 3rd place.
+Can be used [here](https://skparab1.github.io/r/traffic).

 ![](ezgif.com-gif-maker(8).gif)